osuosl/ganeti_webmgr/docs/source/importing.rst

 edit button will only be visible if you're logged in as a cluster admin or superuser.

-:doc:`usage/permissions` can be or you can use the :ref:`orphans` tool to find virtual machines with no permissions.
+:ref:`permissions` can be or you can use the :ref:`orphans` tool to find virtual machines with no permissions.